Milly Alcock

 Childhood

 Milly was born on April 11, 2000, in Sydney.
-She grew up with two brothers, and her mother raised the children on her own while working in e-commerce.
+She grew up with two brothers, raised by their single mother who worked in e-commerce.

-Milly was a tomboy, not giving in to her brothers or their friends.
-She started playing rugby following the boys, but the sport did not interest her much.
-"In my family, everyone was obsessed with rugby, and it seemed pointless to me," Milly later recalled.
+Milly was a tomboy who never backed down from her brothers or their friends.
+She started playing rugby to keep up with the boys, but the sport didn't really interest her.
+"In my family, everyone was obsessed with rugby, and it just seemed pointless to me," Milly later recalled.

 Milly Alcock with her mother and brothers